Dear fellow teachers,

 It is very important that you keep your address information up to date on Brock’s database.
 Please use the Student Self Service page in your my.brocku.ca student portal (use the “Student Address” link under the “Student Self Service” heading) to update your address information.

 In the past, certified teachers within Ontario may not have completed a Bachelor of Education degree.
-The Centre for Continuing Teacher Education recognizes that some of these individuals may wish to further their professional education, and in doing so, acquire a Bachelor of Education (BEd) credential.
+Continuing Teacher Education recognizes that some of these individuals may wish to further their professional education, and in doing so, acquire a Bachelor of Education (BEd) credential.
 The Route II Bachelor of Education program is designed to meet the needs of these individuals.
 You cannot pursue the Route II Bachelor of Education if you ALREADY hold a BEd credential.
 Candidates entering the program are required to complete a minimum of five Additional Qualifications numbered EDUC 9(alpha)00 or above, of which a minimum of three will be in a specialized area of study.
 This program is not designed for individuals wishing to complete an initial teacher certification program.

 Candidates for admission to the Route II Bachelor of Education program must be certified to teach in Ontario and must hold an undergraduate degree acceptable to Brock University.
 University regulations require that a copy of a valid OCQ and an official copy of a transcript showing the conferring of an appropriate university degree be submitted to the Office of the Registrar upon initial application.